Eggbot

 View the Project on GitHub evil-mad/EggBot

-EBB (EiBotBoard) Command Set
+EBB (EiBotBoard) Command Set, Firmware v3.0+

-This document details the serial command protocol used by the EBB (EiBotBoard).
 The EBB is an open source USB-based motor control board, designed to drive two stepper motors.
 The EBB may be used on its own, or found as the control board of such machines as The Original Egg-Bot, The WaterColorBot, or AxiDraw.

 Contents